-Students whose aid eligibility is denied as a result of unusual enrollment history can be re-considered for federal student aid after meeting with an academic advisor, enrolling for one academic semester with a minimum enrollment of half time status (six hours for undergraduate and five hours for graduate), enrolling only in courses that are required by their program, not dropping or withdrawing from (officially or unofficially) any courses after the term begins, and meeting the University’s standards of Satisfactory Academic Progress (SAP).
+A student whose aid eligibility is denied based on unusual enrollment history can be reconsidered for federal student aid after meeting with an academic advisor, enrolling only in courses that are required by their program, completing one semester without dropping or withdrawing (officially or unofficially) from any courses after the term begins, and meeting all other standards of the University’s Satisfactory Academic Progress (SAP) policy.